stoizner/yakjs/docker/Readme.md

-# Build yakjs docker image
+# Build YAKjs docker image

-To build a yakjs docker image, use the `docker build` command:
+To build a YAKjs docker image, use the `docker build` command:
 ```
 docker build -t yakjs github.com/cschuller/yakjs#:docker
 ```

 # Run yakjs docker image

-To create and run a new container using the previously created yakjs image, use the following command:
+To create and run a new container using the previously created YAKjs image, use the following command:

 ```
-docker run -d -p 8790:8790 -p 9000-9099:9000-9099 --name yakjs-demo yakjs -e YAKJS_NO_LOCALHOST_RESTRICTION=true
+docker run -d -p 8790:8790 -p 9000-9099:9000-9099 -e YAKJS_NO_LOCALHOST_RESTRICTION=true --name yakjs-demo yakjs
 ```

+The environment variable `YAKJS_NO_LOCALHOST_RESTRICTION` needs to be set to `true` to disable the localhost restriction.
+So we can use the user interface and the API via the docker machine IP.

-To stop and start this yakjs instance, you can then use the following commands:
+To stop and start this YAKjs instance, you can then use the following commands:
 ```
 docker stop yakjs-demo